 Fellowship training is done primarily at Memorial Sloan Kettering Cancer Center, including Memorial Hospital for Cancer and Allied Diseases, where patients with many hematologic neoplasms and the short or long term consequences of therapies including surgery, chemotherapy, radiation therapy, and transplantation are seen.
 Cases at MSK include a wide range of hematologic neoplastic diseases, such as lymphomas (both lymph node and organ based), leukemias, myelodysplasia, and plasma cell myelomas/amyloidoses.

-The fellows are exposed to a wide variety of non-neoplastic hematologic diseases (including anemias, hemoglobinopathies, hemolytic syndromes, hemostasis and thrombosis and general hematologic conditions) at non-neoplastic Hematology Service at MSK and at NYU Langone Medical Center.
+The fellows are exposed to a wide variety of non-neoplastic hematologic diseases (including anemias, hemoglobinopathies, hemolytic syndromes, hemostasis and thrombosis and general hematologic conditions) at non-neoplastic Hematology Service at MSK.

 There are numerous research opportunities for fellows to get involved at both clinical and laboratory settings.
 Possibility of a second year research fellowship exists for those fellows who are interested.